MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/register-and-unregister-action-for-event.md

 ---
-title: "Register and unregister action for event in Unified Service Desk for Dynamics 365 for Customer Engagement| MicrosoftDocs"
+title: "Register and unregister action for event in Unified Service Desk for Dynamics 365 for Customer Engagement apps| MicrosoftDocs"
 description: "The topic describes the events that can be registered/unregistered for an action." ms.custom:
   - dyn365-USD